What credit score is needed for a personal loan?

 There are several steps you can take to potentially qualify for better rates by improving your credit score before you apply for a personal loan:

 • Check your credit report.
-You’re entitled to two free copies of your credit report each year — one from each bureau.
-Request a copy and make sure it’s accurate.
+You’re entitled to two free copies of your credit report each year—one from each credit bureau, Equifax and TransUnion.
+When requesting a copy, review it carefully for accuracy.
 Reach out to your creditors if you find any mistakes on your credit report.

 • Pay down your balances.
 Got a lot of credit card debt?
 Loans?
 Paying off some of your balances lowers your credit utilization ratio and can improve your credit score.